Murray’s Book Sales (aka/ Murray’s Sales & Service Co.) (London, UK)

 Size: 7.5″ x 4.75″

 The Abbey Classics name was used for a scholarly reprint series published from 1920-1937 by the publishers Chapman & Dodd, Simpkin Marshall, and Small Maynard.
-Around 1955, the name was adopted for a series of generic classics aimed at a young adult market.
-The paper used in this series is cheap and coarse and the binding crude.
+Around 1955, the name was adopted for a series of generic classics aimed at the young adult market.
+The paper used in this series is cheap and coarse, and the binding is crude.

 The jackets were undoubtedly designed in a probably ill-fated attempt to stir the interest of mid-1950s British youth.
 A blurb about the book is included on the jacket flap.